-- While the cake is in the oven mix together the cream cheese and maple syrup, when the cake is cooled spread the mixture over the cake.
+- While the cake is in the oven mix together the cream cheese and maple syrup when the cake is cooled spread the mixture over the cake.

 This cake is moist and should last several days.
 Be sure to store it in the fridge if you do ice it with cream cheese.
 Especially as the weather is warming up!
-It is nice to allow it to reach room temperature again before eating it though as the flavours will be more pronounced (like a good white wine).
+It is nice to allow it to reach room temperature again before eating it though as the flavors will be more pronounced (like a good white wine).
 Enjoy with a refreshing herbal tea.

-Looking for more gluten free cake recipes?
+Looking for more gluten-free cake recipes?
 Look no further;

-- Gluten free rhubarb, polenta, syrup cake
+– Gluten-free rhubarb, polenta, syrup cake

 – Flourless chocolate and raspberry cake with white chocolate sauce

-- Gluten free chocolate mud cake
+– Gluten-free chocolate mud cake

-- Gluten free banana cake
+– Gluten-free banana cake

 - 185 calories per slice